bianca9901/cheers-quiz/README.md

 ### Validator testing

 #### No errors were returned when passing through the official [W3C validator](https://validator.w3.org/) for the html.
-No errors were found when passing through the official [Jigsaw](https://jigsaw.w3.org/css-validator/validator.html.en) validator for css.
+No errors were found when passing through the official [Jigsaw](https://jigsaw.w3.org/css-validator/validator.html.en) validator for CSS.

 #### HTML
 * Homepage